Slamy/Wiki_MiSTer/Configuration-Files.md

 `recents=0` Default behavior - don't show recent files

 `recents=1` Show recent files

-### custom_aspect_ratio
-You can set two additional custom aspect ratios (ie. 8:7, 10:7, 64:49, 204:137), which will appear in the Video options of any core.
-It is recommended to set these [on a core-by-core basis](#Adding-Core-specific-Settings) in your config file, as you may want different options depending on what core you're playing.

-Note: This is the aspect ratio of the active/visible image, NOT pixel aspect ratio.

-`custom_aspect_ratio_1=8:7`
-`custom_aspect_ratio_2=64:49`

 ### vfilter_default
 This sets a default filter for all cores if a video filter was not selected in the core settings.